csc-training/summerschool/mpi/docs/05-mpi-collectives-1.md

 # All to all

-- Send a distinct message from every process to every processes
+- Send a distinct message from every process to every process
     - Kind of "All scatter" or "transpose" like operation

 <p>